e-rosales/SpringBootRestExercise/README.md

 - Spring Web (for MVC architecture and embedded Tomcat server)
 - Spring Data JPA (for use of persistence APIs such as Spring Data and Hibernate)
 - H2 Database (for embedded database for quick and easy testing)

+We'll begin by setting up the database and the model object 'Account'.